pbaljet/CPSC-4970/docs/modules/m0/structure.md

   the current and/or previous modules.
 - **Summary:** A brief recap of what was covered in the module.

-In addition to these common elements, Module 2, 4, and 7 have:
+In addition to these common elements, Module 4 and 7 have:

-- **Lab Test:** A timed programming test that requires you to implement software solutions for small, focused problems.
-While a programming assignment measures your ability to solve a larger problem over a longer period, the lab tests are designed to measure your ability to solve small problems quickly.
-Doing this requires that you have internalized and mastered basic problem solving skills, basic programming skills, and appropriate language knowledge.
-A lab test is very much a test of your *fluency*.
-- **Exam:** A timed Canvas quiz that tests your overall mastery of the content in the current module and one or more previous modules.
+- **Exam:** A timed Canvas exam that tests your overall mastery of the content in the current module and one or more previous modules.